sheehyjohn/code4create/notebook/contentIdeas.md

     - there are parts that are shared and parts specfic to an instrument
     - it might be worth offering bass & guitar but then personalise as needed
     -

+## Streaming
+    - OBS Studio

+### Source Control
+- look at the Rep
+- _make it accessible, but don't make them learn it twice_